thoughtworks/arthritiscampaign/README.md

 **Note: The ruby variable settings.language_suffix will be empty if user language is English, but '-fr' for French.**

-###Translate video
-Since the URLs of English video and French video are not following the pattern of "url/url-fr", a custom HTML property and Javascript are used to set the url based on user language setting.
-In the file, views/layout.haml:

-	  %iframe#video{ :src => "http://player.vimeo.com/video/42697821", 'src-fr' => "http://player.vimeo.com/video/42697820"}

-custom property 'src-fr' is the video URL for French.

-	 if(language == 'fr'){
-          $("#video").attr("src", $("#video").attr("src-fr"));
-        }
-In the same file the embeded Javascript will reset src property based on the language setting.

 ##Credits & Licensing
 Copyright 2012 Arthritis Society.